 a redesigned nose section.
 In November 2004 Air Forces Monthly published a recent photograph

-of the what is believed to be the first two-seat J-10 (believed to be designated J-10B, but J-10S has also
+of the what is believed to be the first two-seat J-10 (first believed to be designated J-10B, but J-10S has since

 been reported) that had begun test-flying.
 It is believed development of the two-seat trainer was started in

-2000 and that the first flight of the two-seat J-10B took place on December 26, 2003.
+2000 and that the first flight of the two-seat J-10S took place on December 26, 2003.
 The forward fuselage of

 the aircraft was stretched to accommodate the additional cockpit.
-Reportedly the J-10B is combat capable
+Reportedly the two-seater is combat capable

 and can be used as airborne command & control aircraft with the formation commander occupying the rear seat.